IRS Passport Revocation

 However, many have tried to fix their tax problems on their own with the IRS, only to encounter dead ends.

-It is recommended that you seek the advice tax attorney, CPA, or Enrolled Agent that has experience in resolving tax problems.
+It is recommended that you seek advice from a tax attorney, CPA, or Enrolled Agent that has experience in resolving tax problems.

 If your passport has been revoked by the IRS, they can help you navigate the process of resolving your tax debt and getting your passport reinstated.